json-c/json-c/README.md

 Install prerequisites <a name="installprereq"></a>
 -----------------------

-If you are on a relatively modern system, you'll likely be able to install the prerequisites using your OS's packaging system.
+If you are in a relatively modern system, you'll likely be able to install the prerequisites using your OS's packaging system.

 ### Install using apt (e.g. Ubuntu 16.04.2 LTS)